Outcome-Driven Dynamic Refugee Assignment with Allocation Balancing: Introduction

-The dynamic context highlighted in this study is immediately applicable to the assignment of refugees or asylum seekers to different geographic areas within a host country.
-In most countries that resettle refugees and/or host asylum seekers, refugees and asylum seekers are assigned and relocated (at least on a preliminary basis) across various localities by migration authorities, with the capacity quotas or target distributions of refugees across the localities being determined by authorities on a yearly or other regular basis.
+Host countries have, in recent years, been faced with increasing flows of refugees and asylum seekers.
+Currently, the United Nations Refugee Agency estimates that there are over 35 million refugees worldwide \citep{UNHCRtrends}.
+In most countries that accept refugees and/or asylum seekers, refugees and asylum seekers are assigned and relocated across various localities by migration authorities.
+The capacities or target distributions of refugees across the localities are determined by authorities on a yearly or other regular basis.

+The goal of host countries is to help these new arrivals achieve economic self-sufficiency and other positive integration outcomes.
+Accordingly, a number of countries have begun to explore and implement outcome-based geographic matching in their refugee resettlement and/or asylum programs.
+Therefore, recent research studies the problem of efficiently assigning refugees to localities in order to maximize outcomes such as employment \citep{bansak2018improving, ahani2021placement}.
+This research falls within a broader area of policy interest as national resettlement programs seek new approaches to help ever-increasing flows of refugees and asylum seekers better integrate (e.g. find employment) in their host countries \citep[e.g.][]{mousa2018boosting, RePEc:hhs:lunewp:2018_007, golz2019migration, olberg2019enabling, acharya2020matching, ahani2021dynamic}.